‘A wonderful human’: Al Jazeera colleagues remember Samer Abudaqa

 “Sometimes, he showed me photos of his kids, saying, ‘This is my eldest son,’ ‘This my youngest one,’ ‘This one is the prettiest,'” he said.

-“He would add humorous moments and joy to all of our gatherings,” Al Jazeera’s Heba Akila said.
-“Samer was a wonderful human.”
+Al Jazeera’s Heba Akila said Abudaqa would “add humorous moments and joy to all of our gatherings”.
+“Samer was a wonderful human,” she said.

 “There is no place that is spared.
 There is no safe place.
-There is no immunity for anyone,” she added.
+There is no immunity for anyone.”

 Dahdouh was brought to a nearby hospital for treatment, but medical workers were prevented from reaching Abudaqa due to Israeli bombardment, Al Jazeera said.